Richard VanGrunsven: Life and career

 In 1973 he founded Van's Aircraft.
 The RV-3 was followed by the RV-4 tandem aircraft in 1979.
 Van's Aircraft continued to produce new designs with good all-round performance, reasonable costs, and continuous improvement in kit quality, developing the RV series all the way up to the latest aircraft, the 2012 RV-14.

 VanGrunsven commutes regularly to his company in Aurora, Oregon using aircraft of his own design.
 His company has sold over 18,000 kits or sets of plans, with over 7,500 aircraft completed.

 Van's homebuilt designs are built in enough numbers that several groups, such as "Freedom Flight" and the thirteen-member "Team RV", have organized all-RV formation demonstration teams.

 In 2006 VanGrunsven was inducted into the Oregon Aviation Hall of Fame.

+At the 2012 AirVenture convention, VanGrunsven announced the now-defunct Aircraft Kit Industry Association (AKIA), an organization that promoted the kit aircraft industry and advocated for allowing flight training in amateur-built aircraft as a means of reducing accidents in that sector of aviation.

 In November 2013 VanGrunsven was appointed to the board of directors of the Experimental Aircraft Association (EAA).
 That same year he, along with Dale Klapmeier, Burt Rutan, Bob Hoover and others, launched a campaign and website made for honoring EAA's former long-time president Tom Poberezny.

 Flying magazine ranked VanGrunsven 22 on its list of the "51 Heroes of Aviation" and has labelled him the "undisputed leader in kit aircraft manufacturing".

+On December 4, 2023, Van's Aircraft filed for Chapter 11 bankruptcy protection as part of a company reorganization plan.